tabler/tabler-icons/readme.md

 ### SVG sprite

-Include an icon on your page with the following markup (`activity` in the above example can be replaced with any valid icon name):
+Add an icon to be displayed on your page with the following markup (`activity` in the above example can be replaced with any valid icon name):

 ```html
 <svg width="24" height="24">